cimbaman/donjon-map-importer/README.md

-# DonJon Map Importer for Foundry VTT
+# donjon Map Importer for Foundry VTT

 Create scenes for FoundryVTT from [donjon](https://donjon.bin.sh/fantasy/dungeon/) by downloading "Player's Map" and "JSON".